skosko/Coursera/README.md

-# What is this about?
-Files I created as part of my Coursera courses.
+# Code from Coursera courses